Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Model Description

 \subsection{Dynamics and Notions of Solutions}

-Fix a family of jump rate functions $\mathbf{r}$ that satisfy the Standing Assumption introduced in the previous section.
-Also fix a random possibly unrooted $\sp{\emksp,\vmksp\times \X}$-graph $(G,\x)$, henceforth referred to as the \emph{initial data}, which encodes both the random $\sp{\emksp,\vmksp}$-graph describing the interaction structure of the IPS as well as the $\X$-valued initial conditions encoded by $\x$.
-Then the dynamics of the associated IPS are described by the following SDE:
+While an IPS model can be intuitively specified through its jump rates, we need to more rigorously describe the associated dynamics to verify whether it is well defined.
+Fix an IPS model with regular local jump rates $\bf{r}$ in the sense of Definition \ref{def-regular}.
+In addition, fix a random, possibly unrooted, $\sp{\emksp,\vmksp\times \Xc}$-graph $(G,\x)$, henceforth referred to as the \emph{initial data}, that encodes both the random $\sp{\emksp,\vmksp}$-graph describing the interaction structure of the IPS as well as the $\Xc$-valued initial conditions encoded by $\x$.
+Also, equip $\jmps$ with a finite measure $\Sm \in \Pc(\jmps)$ that assigns strictly positive mass to all elements of $\jmps$ and satisfies $\sum_{j \in \jmps} |j|\Sm(j) < \infty$, where we write $\Sm(j)$ for $\Sm(\{j\})$.
+When $\jmps$ is finite, $\Sm$ is usually taken to be the counting measure on $\jmps$; when $\jmps$ is countable, $\Sm$ specifies the probabilities with which different jump sizes are considered.
+Then, the dynamics of the associated IPS are described by the following jump SDE:

+where $\poiss^G$ is the so-called driving noise, comprised of a collection of i.i.d Poisson processes described in Definition \ref{mod:dnoise} below.
+Here, for each $v \in V$ and $j \in \jmps$, an event $(s,r)$ of the Poisson process $\poiss^G\poissv{v}(\cdot, \cdot, j)$ on $[0,\infty)^2$ represents a potential jump of size $j$ of the particle at $v$ at time $s$, where the particle actually realizes that jump at that time if and only if the parameter $r$ lies below the jump rate of the particle at that time.